top of page

 1990 f7 10-1.jpg

-During more than two decades (1989 - 2012) of living, working and traveling in Africa, especially East-Africa/Kenya, I undertook many trips to remote areas where few tourists come.
-Instantly fascinated by the astonishing looks of the nomadic people I started photographing them.
+During more than two decades (1989 - 2012) of living, working and traveling in Africa, especially East-Africa/Kenya, I undertook many trips to remote areas.
+Instantly fascinated by the astonishing and proud looks of the nomadic people I started photographing them.
 A collection of portraits of people of the various nomadic tribes was the result, including the Maasai, Pokot, Samburu and Turkana.
 I am adding them to this website as part of the Africa project I am working on.

 IMG_0647 bis.JPG